learn-co-curriculum/phase-0-wsl2-env-introduction/README.md

 ### Windows Subsystem for Linux (WSL)

-In order to work around some of the differences between machines, and specifically between operating systems, we recommend that all students whose computers come pre-installed with the Windows operating system use a tool called **Windows Subsystem for Linux (WSL)**.
+To work around some of the differences between machines, and specifically between operating systems, we recommend that all students whose computers come pre-installed with the Windows operating system use a tool called **Windows Subsystem for Linux (WSL)**.
 Windows Subsystem for Linux provides a Linux-based environment for interfacing with and developing on a Windows operating system.

 **Linux** is a family of operating systems that share the same core operating system programs.
 Operating systems based on Linux are very commonly used in